Simply connected space: Definition and equivalent formulations

 A topological space $X$ is simply connected if and only if $X$ is path-connected and the fundamental group of $X$ at each point is trivial, i.e. consists only of the identity element.
 Similarly, $X$ is simply connected if and only if for all points $x, y \in X,$ the set of morphisms $\operatorname{Hom}_{\Pi(X)}(x,y)$ in the fundamental groupoid of $X$ has only one element.

 In complex analysis: an open subset $X \subseteq \Complex$ is simply connected if and only if both $X$ and its complement in the Riemann sphere are connected.
-The set of complex numbers with imaginary part strictly greater than zero and less than one furnishes a nice example of an unbounded, connected, open subset of the plane whose complement is not connected.
+The set of complex numbers with imaginary part strictly greater than zero and less than one furnishes an example of an unbounded, connected, open subset of the plane whose complement is not connected.
 It is nevertheless simply connected.
-It might also be worth pointing out that a relaxation of the requirement that $X$ be connected leads to an interesting exploration of open subsets of the plane with connected extended complement.
-For example, a (not necessarily connected) open set has a connected extended complement exactly when each of its connected components are simply connected.
+A relaxation of the requirement that $X$ be connected leads to an exploration of open subsets of the plane with connected extended complement.
+For example, a (not necessarily connected) open set has a connected extended complement exactly when each of its connected components is simply connected.